-Someone with a recurring and unpredictable pattern of absence, which could lead to time spent juggling their responsibilities around.
-For project-based businesses this is inconvenient, but for smaller service businesses where rotas ensure the right number of people are there to serve demand, it can potentially be quite harmful.
+Someone with a recurring and unpredictable pattern of short absences are the worst because of the time spent juggling their responsibilities around.
+For project-based businesses it's inconvenient, but for smaller service businesses where you need the right number of people to serve demand, it can potentially be quite harmful.

 There are two figures that go into the score; S and D.

 S is the number of separate absences the employee’s had in total.
 (So a single day off would be 1, and a full week off would also be 1.)
 It usually covers a 52-week period.

 D is the number of days they’ve had off in total.

 So an employee’s Bradford Score (B) is calculated as follows: S x S x D = B

 Let's take a look at a few examples to see how it works.

 And in the last year, Sam has been away from work six times, each a single day at a time, so 6 days of absence in total.
 We’d calculate his score as: 6 x 6 = 36, then 36 x 6 = 216.

 So even though Alex spent more days off work, when you crunch it into a Bradford Factor calculator and Sam ends up with a much higher score - he comes out looking worse.

 As we’re dealing with multiplication, the results can be pretty high, going into the thousands for those who are frequently absent.

 What is a good Bradford Factor score?

 This is kind of a subjective area.
 There's a huge range of scores and you'll need to consider what's appropriate for your business.
 Different companies are going to set different parameters and scales.
 They’ll have different opinions on what counts as a trigger point for taking action.

 Here’s a typical example of a scaling system that you might see in use.